 As always, love, health, and happiness to all of you!

-- 8 ounce package Fresh Mascarpone Cream (Also known as Clotted Cream, Qaymakh, or Sarsheer.
-My favorite is Whole Foods brand Mascarpone Cream)
+- 8 ounce package Fresh Mascarpone Cheese Also known as Clotted Cream, Qaymakh, or Sarsheer.
+My favorite is Whole Foods brand Mascarpone Cheese

 - Fresh Bread of Your Choice

 - Organic, Raw, Pesticide-free Honey of Your Choice

 Warm your bread if you like and serve with the fresh cream (mascarpone cheese), topped with honey.
 Optional: Serve with sweet, hot black tea.
 Noushe-jaan!
 Food for your soul! 🙂